Boko Haram: Cameroon

-On 12 January, Boko Haram attacked a Cameroon military base in Kolofata, a commune in the Far North region.
-Government forces report killing 143 militants, while one Cameroon soldier was killed.
+On 12 January, Boko Haram attacked a Cameroonian military base in Kolofata, a commune in the Far North region.
+Government forces report killing 143 militants, while one Cameroonian soldier was killed.
 On 18 January, Boko Haram raided two Tourou Cameroon area villages, torching houses, killing some residents and kidnapping between 60 and 80 people including an estimated 50 young children between the ages of 10 and 15.

 On 11 October, in the far north region of Cameroon two female suicide bombers killed nine people in the town of Mora.
-On 18 October, 10 militants were killed when they attacked a Cameroon military anti-terrorist division convoy close to the border, after a military vehicle became stuck in mud.
+On 18 October 10 militants were killed when they attacked a Cameroon military anti-terrorist division convoy close to the border, after a military vehicle became stuck in mud.
 One army commander later died of his wounds.
 On 12 October, the first 90 of a proposed deployment of 300 US troops arrived in the region to assist with training, reconnaissance and airborne intelligence using Predator drones.
 On 16 October, more than six security vehicles were transferred to the Cameroon military.
 An AFRICOM spokesman said that increased cooperation had led them "to study the viability of ISR flights from a temporary location in Cameroon".
 The deployment is "totally separate and distinct" from operations in Chad and Niger, where 250 and 85 personnel, respectively, are conducting missions including ISR and training.

 On 23 October, Boko Haram fighters were driven out of Kerawa, a village of 50,000 in Kolofata.
 They had briefly occupied the village until the arrival of security forces.
 Reports of civilian casualties ranged from eight to eleven.
 An army spokesman claimed the militants suffered heavy casualties.
 The village's military base had previously been targeted by suicide bombers on 3 September, when 30 were killed.

 On 9 November, two female suicide bombers killed three Nigerians during a security check in a truck full of Nigerian refugees.
 On 21 November, a suicide attack in a suburb of Fotokol town killed four.
 An anonymous military official said: "The first kamikaze detonated his bomb in the house of the traditional chief of Leymarie.
 Five people died including the bomber.
 Several minutes later, three female bombers exploded their bombs close to the initial site but they didn't kill anyone else because they acted too quickly".

 On 28 November, two suicide bombers killed six near the military base in Dabanga, and in an attack in Gouzoudou five people were killed, according to a military spokesman.
 On 1 December, two suicide bombers killed three, and a third bomber was killed before detonating explosives.
 On 2 December, Cameroon's Defense Minister claimed that, at the end of November, 100 Boko Haram members had been killed and 900 hostages freed, and that a large stockpile of arms and munitions, and black-and-white ISIL flags had been seized.
 Information Minister Issa Tchiroma Bakari said that "[t]he people that were freed are just villagers.
 The [Chibok] schoolgirls who are missing are not amongst the group".